What Matters for Simulation to Online Reinforcement Learning on Real Robots: Background

 and $\bQn$ is a ``target network'' that tracks previous copies of $\Qn_{\phi}$, typically via Polyak averaging~\citep{lillicrap2015continuous} of parameters $\phi$:

-whereby $\tau \in (0, 1)$ and $k \in \N$ is the number of critic updates per episode.
-In the policy improvement step, a parameterized policy is then extracted from $\Qn_\phi$ by ascending the action-value function $\pi_{n + 1} \gets \arg\max_{\pi} \EE_{s \sim \data_{\leq n}, a \sim \pi(\cdot | s)} \left[\Qn_\phi(s, a)\right]$.
-This can be done by back-propagating gradients through $\Qn_\phi$ into the policy parameters~\citep{lillicrap2015continuous,haarnoja2018soft,fujimoto2018addressing}, or by alternative approaches such as regularized or advantage-weighted updates~\citep{abdolmaleki2018maximum,peng2019advantage}.
-Each iteration of this process aims to increase the \emph{advantage} function $\A(s, a)$, subject to approximation and estimation errors~\citep{silver2014deterministic,schulman2017equivalence}.
-In the following, we examine how such errors can destabilize off-policy learning when it faces distribution shifts.
+whereby $\tau \in (0, 1)$ and $K \in \N$ is the number of critic updates per episode, while $k$ indexes those updates.
+In the policy improvement step, a parameterized policy is then extracted from $\Qn_\phi$ by ascending the action-value function

-\paragraph{Approximate policy improvement.} \citet{kakade2002approximately} show that after $N$ greedy policy updates, the cumulative performance gain is lower-bounded by

-where $\epsilon(s, a)$ describes errors in $\Qn_{\phi}$ due to estimation, function approximation or model mismatch.
-Intuitively, \Cref{eq:telescope} guarantees improvement only when the policy improvement term is positive and sufficiently large to dominate the error term.

-\paragraph{Distribution shifts and the ``downward spiral''.} \looseness=-1 In the fully-online setting (i.e., without simulator/offline pretraining), the error term in \Cref{eq:telescope} is typically controlled by standard tricks \citep{mnih2013playing,lillicrap2015continuous,haarnoja2018soft,fujimoto2018addressing}.
-However, in offline- or sim-to-online settings, distribution shifts are inherent---$p_0$ may be inaccurate or $\pi_n$ visits states that are far off from those that are in $\data_0$.
-The ``downward spiral'' \citep{nair2020awac,ball2023efficient,song2023hybrid,nakamoto2024steering,zhou2025efficient} occurs when finetuning simulation- or offline-trained policies with online data.
-As \Cref{fig:spiral,fig:stability-analysis} show, upon deployment in the real world, data is collected according to $\pi_0$, following actions that would maximize the objective in \Cref{eq:mdp} under the simulator's dynamics $p_0$.
-These action may ultimately lead to $(s, a)$-pairs in which $\Qn_\phi$ has large errors $\epsilon(s, a)$, thereby making the second term in \Cref{eq:telescope} become more dominant in subsequent actor-critic updates.
-When the sim-to-real gap is large, these errors compound over episodes, potentially outweighing policy improvement in \Cref{eq:telescope} and causing $\pi_N$ to underperform $\pi_0$, effectively reversing pretraining \citep[cf.][]{levine2020offline}.